Strood: Housing

-The area of Strood around Knight's Place and Temple Street, was referred to as the Swamp.
-On the floods Smetham wrote in 1899 in that woebegone spot the foul contents of water closets were washed into poor peoples homes, and an indescribable filth permeated the fetid spot for months.
-In 1912 there was a typhoid outbreak here, 56 people contracted it, and five died.
+The area of Strood around Knights Place and Temple Street, was referred to as the Swamp.
+On the floods Henry Smetham wrote in 1899 "in that woebegone spot the foul contents of water closets were washed into poor peoples homes, and an indescribable filth permeated the fetid spot for months".
+On 2 August 1912 there was a typhoid outbreak which began at Alma Place, just off Knight Road, and 56 residents contracted it, and five died.

-In the 1880s, there was a major expansion of houses.
+From November 1882 to March 1886, there was a major expansion of houses.
 Terraced houses were built on the hill, closing the gap between Strood and Frindsbury.
-The land around St Mary's, now drained and close to the station was used.
+The land around St Mary's, now drained and close to the Strood Railway Station was used.
 There was a mix of house sizes, from the large detached to the small terraces that opened on the street.
 They were all built in local yellow brick, with detailing in reds.

-Following World War I, the city built 19 houses in Steele St, and 73 on Frindsbury Hill (Murray Road).
-Following World War II, under the Housing Act, 1946, and the Housing Subsidies Act, 1956 the city continued to build, including the triangle between the A228, Watling Street and the M2.
+Following World War 1, the city built 19 houses in Steele Street, and 73 on Frindsbury Hill (Murray Road).
+Following World War 2, under the Housing (Financial and Miscellaneous Provisions) Act 1946, and the Housing Subsidies Act 1956 the city continued to build, including the triangle between the A228, Watling Street and the M2.

 With continuing population growth and pressure from commuters, more and more land has been developed by the private sector.
-By 2000, the riverside by the station had been developed.
+By 31 December 2000, the riverside by the Strood Railway Station had been developed.
 Kingswear Gardens off Canal Road is a social housing estate.
 Kingswear Gardens is a high crime area, and is prone to flooding.
 The chalkpit by the A228 at Merral's Shaw now has 400 dwellings on it, in spite of the massive infrastructure work needed, (roads and landscaping) this development is called Medway Gate.
-In 2009, plans were in existence to build over the Temple Marsh.
+In February 2009, plans were in existence to build over the Temple Marsh, adjacent to Knight Road in Strood.
 Up to 620 homes are planned to be built and up to 12,300 sq metres of mixed-use employment and retail floorspace to develop.
 Now renamed as 'Temple Waterfront'.

-There are concerns for the architectural heritage in the area.
-A sad loss of an Edwardian gem occurred in 2010 when Medway Council demolished the Aveling & Porter building to make way for a car park.
+There are concerns for the architectural heritage in Frindsbury and Strood.
+A sad loss of an Edwardian gem occurred when Medway Council demolished the Aveling & Porter building in September 2010 to make way for a temporary car park.

 Education

-For a full list of schools serving Strood see List of schools in Medway.

 Strood Academy is the only secondary school in Strood.
 For secondary education, many pupils from Strood attend schools in neighbouring towns.